msv-lab/llm-play/README.md

 ### Predicates

-Predicates are special one-the-fly query evaluators.
+Predicates are special one-the-fly boolean evaluators.
 For example, this command acts as a predicate over `$CITY`:

     llm-play "Is $CITY the capital of China?" --predicate

 It is equivalent to the following:

-    llm-play "Is $CITY the capital of China?
+    if [ "$(llm-play "Is $CITY the capital of China?
 Respond Yes or No." \
                     --answer \
                     --equal Yes \
-              --equivalence __TRIMMED_CASE_INSENSITIVE__ \
-              --quiet
+                    --relation __TRIMMED_CASE_INSENSITIVE__)" = "Yes" ]; then
+        exit 0
+    else
+        exit 1
+    fi

-Additionally, the predicate will terminate with the zero exit code iff it passes the evaluation.
-Predicates can only be applied to interactive commands with a single model/task/response, and without a specified output.
+The predicate will terminate with the zero exit code iff it passes the evaluation; its output cannot be exported with `--output`.
+Predicates can only be applied to commands with a single model/prompt/response.

 ## Data Formats